-01. Open Chairs-GI.skp file.
+- 01. Open Cups-GI.3dm file.
 Select all the objects.
-Right-click over the model, select Vray for SketchUp, and click Create to add a new material.
-Material Editor will show a new material named DefaultMaterial under Scene Material.

-02. Rename this new material as Ground.
+Under the Properties window, select material, check plug-in and click Create to add a new material.
+Material Editor will show a new material named DefaultMaterial under Scene Material. - 02.
+Rename this new material as Ground.